Jamelle Bouie

-Jamelle Antoine Bouie (/dZ@'mEl 'bu:.i:/; born April 12, 1987) is an American columnist for The New York Times.
+Jamelle Antoine Bouie (/dZ@'mEl 'bu:.i:/; born 1987) is an American columnist for The New York Times.
 He was formerly chief political correspondent for Slate.
 In 2019, writing in the Columbia Journalism Review, David Uberti called Bouie "one of the defining commentators on politics and race in the Trump era."

 Early and personal life

 Bouie was born and raised in Virginia Beach, Virginia.
 He graduated from Floyd E. Kellam High School in 2005.
-In 2009, he graduated from the University of Virginia with a bachelor of arts degree in political and social thought and government.
+In 2009, he graduated from the University of Virginia with a Bachelor of Arts degree, with majors in political and social thought and government.
 While there, he began blogging, which led to interest in a career in journalism.
 Bouie previously lived and worked in Washington, D.C.; as of 2021, he is based in Charlottesville, Virginia.